Southern University: Athletics

-Student activities
+Student life

 Southern University Marching Band

-The Southern University marching band, better known as the Human Jukebox, has been featured in numerous television commercials, music videos and has been invited to participate in the annual Rose Parade in Pasadena, California, Presidential Inauguration ceremonies and six Super Bowl halftime presentations.
+The Southern University marching band, better known as the Human Jukebox, has been featured in numerous television commercials, music videos and has been invited to participate in the annual Rose Parade in Pasadena, California, presidential inauguration ceremonies and six Super Bowl halftime presentations.
 The band was also featured in the music videos for the Jonas Brothers song, "Pom Poms" and for Lizzo song, "Good as Hell".
 In 2008, The band was named "Best Dressed Marching Band" by FashionNews.com, and named "#1 Band In The Nation" by USA Today.
 In 2014, the NCAA ranked the band second best in the nation.

 SU media

 The university's weekly student produced newspaper is The Southern Digest.
 The award-winning newspaper was established in 1926 and operates under the Southern University Office of Media Services.
-"The Bluff" is an internet radio station managed by students that offers a mixture of news, interviews, and music.
+"The Bluff" is an Internet radio station managed by students that offers a mixture of news, interviews, and music.

 Student organizations

 There are nearly 150 student organizations active on campus.
-The organizations belong in one of the following categories: Academic, Honors Societies, Multicultural, Non-NPHC Greeks, NPHC Greeks, Political, Professional, Religious, Service, Social, Special Interest, Sports, School Spirit, and SU Royal Court.

 Legacy of Lacumba

 Southern University was the first HBCU to house a live exotic animal mascot on campus.
-Henry J. Bellaire, alumnus and president of the 1961 senior class, and alumna Helen Williams presented a baby jaguar as a gift to the university.
+Henry J. Bellaire, alumnus and president of the 1961 senior class, and alumna Helen Williams presented a baby jaguar as a gift to Southern University.
 The jaguar was named Lacumba (meaning "Heart of Africa") and was born on May 26, 1971.
 In 1991, Lacumba retired to the Acadiana Zoo in Broussard, LA and was replaced with Lacumba II.
-Lacumba II (commonly referred to as simply Lacumba) was born on May 12, 1991, the offspring of two rare black jaguars bred in hopes of producing a rare black jaguar.
+Lacumba II (commonly referred to as simply Lacumba) was born on May 12, 1991, the offspring of two rare black jaguars bred in hopes of producing a black jaguar.
 However, Lacumba II was born brown; it grew to be 200 pounds.
 Lacumba II died of natural causes at the age of 15 in December 2004 and was the last jaguar to live on campus.
 Animal rights advocates dissuaded the university from purchasing a new jaguar.
 The jaguar pen remains in front of the A.W.
 Mumford football stadium off Harding Boulevard.
-The legacy of Lacumba lives on through the school's costumed jaguar mascot and Cafe Lacumba on campus.
+The legacy of Lacumba lives on through the school's costumed jaguar mascot, Cafe Lacumba, a bronze jaguar statue near Mumford stadium, and a jaguar named after Lacumba at the Baton Rouge Zoo.